Pluys/Pluys/README.md

 - Likes to know why things work the way they do
 - Also likes learning overall

-My "skills" shine the most in JS, React, TS, HTML, CSS, and simiar stuff.
+My "skills" shine the most in JS, React, TS, HTML, CSS, and similar stuff.

 ##